FCanfran/ATM-DP/README.md

 - `alerts.txt`: it contains a register of the emitted alerts.
 - `metrics.csv`: metrics summary of the execution.
 - `out-log.txt`: auxiliary output events emitted by the system.
+- `txLog.txt`: log file of the input transactions.
 - `trace.csv`: trace of all the emitted answers/results; it is a `csv` file with this format:

 ```